 Various processes at different stages of development are available for CO₂ capture from flue gases.

-• In oxy-combustion, the fuel is burned with almost pure oxygen instead of air.
+- In oxy-combustion, the fuel is burned with almost pure oxygen instead of air.

-• In post-combustion processes, the fuel is burned normally and the CO₂ contained in the exhaust gas is then filtered out.
+- In post-combustion processes, the fuel is burned normally and the CO₂ contained in the exhaust gas is then filtered out.

-Post-combustion separation technology is particularly relevant for existing systems, as it can be applied after the combustion process and can be retrofitted.
+Post-combustion separation technology is particularly interesting for existing systems, as it can be applied after the combustion process and can be retrofitted.
 Accordingly, this process is also the most relevant for the needs of our existing customers.

 Post-combustion in detail

-In the case of CO₂ capture from flue gas, this process is used because the technologies can be adapted and retrofitted to most incineration plants.
-As CONENGA Group, we check the basic requirements and parameters for the best separation efficiency for plant operators and then evaluate which technology is best suited for the respective site.
+In the case ofCO2 capture from flue gas, this process is used because the technology can be adapted and retrofitted to most incineration plants.
+As the CONENGA Group, we check the basic requirements and parameters for the best separation efficiency for plant operators and then evaluate which technology is best suited for the respective site.

-Technologies used:
+Technologies used

-Amine scrubbing is the best known and most established process for separating CO₂ from flue gas.
-Amines react with the CO₂ to form water-soluble components and are thus separated from the flue gas.
+Amine scrubbing is the best known and most established process forseparating CO2 from flue gas.
+Amines react with theCO2 to form water-soluble components and are thus separated from the flue gas.

 Process flow diagram of a typical system for amine washing

-As shown in the illustration, the plant primarily consists of two units – the absorber, where CO₂ is absorbed from the acidic exhaust gas, and the stripper, where the CO₂ is desorbedat higher pressures and temperatures and then compressed for further use.
-The advantage of the amine scrubbing technology is the already mature technology maturity and the high separation rate, the disadvantage is the high energy requirement for this technology to achieve high purity levels.
+As shown in the illustration, the plant primarily consists of two units – the absorber, whereCO2 is absorbed from the acidic exhaust gas, and the stripper, where theCO2 is desorbedat higher temperatures and then liquefied for further use.
+The advantage of amine scrubbing is the maturity of the technology and the high separation rate, while the disadvantage is the high energy requirement to achieve high purity levels.
 [1], [2], [3]

-1. CO₂ adsorption (Temperature Swing Absorption)
+- CO2 adsorption(Temperature Swing Absorption)

 The following figure shows the main material flows of a multi-stage TSA fluidized bed system consisting of two units as an example of an adsorption process.
-In the adsorber (left), the carbon dioxide accumulates on the particles, which are then blown into the desorber (right).
-There, the CO₂ is desorbed at high temperatures with process steam and then processed further.
+In the adsorber (left), the carbon dioxide binds to the particles, which are then conveyed to the desorber (right).
+There, theCO2 is desorbed at high temperatures with process steam and then further processed.
 [4]

-Block diagram showing the main material flows of a multi-stage TSA fluidized bed system for CO₂ separation from the flue gas.
+Block diagram showing the main material flows of a multi-stage TSA fluidized bed system forCO2 separation from the flue gas.

 Adsorption processes can be implemented not only as TSA, but also as PSA (Pressure Swing Adsorption) or as a combination of both technologies.
 Furthermore, the technology can be designed not only as a fluidized bed reactor but also as a fixed bed reactor.
 [5], [6]